Factbox: U.S. companies with exposure to Russia

-(Reuters) - Although the United States and Russia have imposed economic sanctions on each other since 2014, several large U.S. corporations, including PepsiCo Inc and McDonald’s Corp, still count Russia as a growth market.
+(Reuters) - Although the United States and Russia have imposed economic sanctions on each other since 2014, several large U.S. corporations, including PepsiCo Inc (PEP.O) and McDonald’s Corp (MCD.N), still count Russia as a growth market.

 But new sanctions and proposed legislation have raised the possibility of fresh challenges for U.S. companies in Russia.

-A week ago, the United States imposed sanctions on 24 Russian oligarchs and government officials and 12 Russian companies.
+The United States imposed sanctions on 24 Russian oligarchs and government officials and 12 Russian companies on April 6.

 In response, Russian lawmakers are considering legislation that would ban or restrict certain U.S. imports.
 The industries named in the draft law include software, agriculture, pharmaceuticals, tobacco and alcohol.

+On Wednesday, Valentina Matvienko, the speaker of Russia’s upper house of parliament, said that Moscow’s response to the U.S. sanctions would be “precise” and “painful.”

-Earlier this week, Prime Minister Dmitry Medvedev said Russia should also look at goods produced in Russia by U.S. companies, although Friday’s draft legislation mentioned only imports.
+Prime Minister Dmitry Medvedev said on April 11 that Russia should also look at goods produced in Russia by U.S. companies, although Friday’s draft legislation mentioned only imports.

 Russia imported $12.5 billion worth of U.S. products in 2017, according to official customs data.
 That included aircraft, machinery, pharmaceutical and chemical products.